Your Guide To The 2026 British Grand Prix At Silverstone

-Last year, a record-breaking crowd of 480,000 descended on Silverstone for the British Grand Prix weekend, and with 2025 marking 75 years of F1, this year is set to be bigger and better than ever.
-With over seven decades of motorsport history, this is the place to tap into the fastest sport on the planet, but can you still get your hands on tickets, and what should you expect from this year’s event?
+Last summer, a record-breaking crowd of 500,000 descended on Silverstone for the British Grand Prix weekend, marking 75 years of F1.
+With over seven decades of motorsport history, this is the place to tap into the fastest sport on the planet, but what is on the agenda for this year, and how can you get tickets to the 2026 Silverstone F1 Grand Prix?

 Which British Drivers Will Be On The Starting Grid?